 Using a laser cutter, I engraved and cut a series of 15x5cm wooden pieces with patterns taken from nature, human civilization, and mathematics.
 Some of the pieces include a river delta in California, an industrial woven steel net, treetops, and several types of fractals.

-The Solar System is an animated 3D planetary model with a sun, planets, moons, and an asteroid belt.
+The Planetary System is an animated 3D solar system with a sun, planets, moons, and an asteroid belt.
 The sizes, orbital planes, and orbital distances of these celestial bodies is randomly generated, and the program can theoretically generate any number of bodies, each with their own unique properties generated in relation to each other.

 Leather is an exciting but difficult material to work with.
 Combining some printed cotton shirting with lambskin, I created a short-sleeved button-up shirt finished with lined lambskin panels at the top and on the sleeves.
 As a hidden detail that gave me a lot of joy to make, every inside seam is bound with red or yellow bias tape, giving a clean and interesting finish.
 As leather is a particularly tough and unforgiving material, certain parts like the collar and buttonholes were a major challenge.
 Correspondingly, I constructed muslin prototypes to ensure proper fit before risking the expensive leather.

 My first major project with leather, shown below, was a lined lambskin t-shirt.
 I love any project that reinterprets low-brow (such as a t-shirt silhouette) in a high-brow way (by using leather instead of jersey), and this is no exception.
 The t-shirt is intended to be worn as a vest of sorts over a button-up shirt or by itself and is very comfortable thanks to the cotton/silk lining.
 Both garments are embossed with my logo using a custom brass stamp.